aquasecurity/kube-hunter/README.md

 * http (to configure, set the following environment variables:)
     * KUBEHUNTER_HTTP_DISPATCH_URL (defaults to: https://localhost)
     * KUBEHUNTER_HTTP_DISPATCH_METHOD (defaults to: POST)

-### Differences and integration with the Kuberentes ATT&CK Matrix

-Kube-hunter fully supports the new format of the kubernetes ATT&CK matrix.
-While kube-hunter's vulnerabilities are a collection of creative techniques designed to mimic an attacker in the cluster (or outside it)
-The Mitre's ATT&CK defines a more general standardised categories of techniques to do so.

-You can think of kube-hunter vulnerabilities as small steps for an attacker, which follows the track of a more general technique he would aim for.
-Most of kube-hunter's hunters and vulnerabilities can closly fall under those techniques, That's why we moved to follow the Matrix standard.

-_Some kube-hunter vulnerabities which we could not map to Mitre technique, are prefixed with the `General` keyword_

 ### Advanced Usage